 This is an independent all-through setting in Palfrey, Walsall, serving pupils from age 4 to 16 and operating on a shared Trust site.
 It presents itself, particularly on its secondary pages, as a girls-focused provision with an Islamic ethos and a structured approach to character, discipline and academic ambition.

-On academic performance, the dataset picture is more stable: the school’s GCSE outcomes sit in line with the middle 35% of schools in England (25th to 60th percentile), and it ranks 6th locally in Walsall on the FindMySchool GCSE measure, which is built from official performance data.
+On academic performance, the results picture is more stable: the school’s GCSE outcomes sit in line with the middle 35% of schools in England (25th to 60th percentile), and it ranks 6th locally in Walsall on the FindMySchool GCSE measure, which is built from official performance data.
 That combination, credible results plus an urgent compliance agenda, is the key trade-off families need to weigh.

 On the school’s own description, the secondary provision frames its identity around a safe and supportive Islamic environment, aiming to develop confident, resilient young women alongside academic success.
 There is a clear emphasis on conduct and routines.
 The head teacher’s message explicitly links expectations and character development to faith-guided principles, while also pointing families to the latest inspection information.